 Directory of Neighborhood Organizations

 This listing of the city's known neighborhood associations is organized by the six planning districts - Urban Core, Greater Arlington/Beaches, Southeast, Southwest, Northwest and North.
 The directory serves as a resource for groups that want to share experiences and advice with each other.
-It is continuously updated in the division's database on a voluntary basis.
+It is updated annually in the division's database.
 You may also register to receive notification of zoning changes within your neighborhood.
 Use this Directory form (Microsoft Word document, 44k) to register or update your organization's information and to sign up for zoning notifications.

 Jacksonville, Florida 32202